Hat Yai Peace Agreement

-The Peace Agreement of Hat Yai (1989) marked the end of the Communist insurgency in Malaysia (1968–1989).
+The Hat Yai Peace Agreement marked the end of the Communist insurgency in Malaysia (1968–1989).
 It was signed and ratified by the Malayan Communist Party (MCP), and the Malaysian and Thailand governments at the Lee Gardens Hotel in Hat Yai, Thailand, on 2 December 1989.

 Background

 Losses in Peninsular Malaysia weakened the party's position and forced it to negotiate peace.
 The MCP realized that they no longer had a place to seek sanctuary, not even in Peninsular Malaysia.
 The deal was brokered by Thai authorities in collaboration with the Malaysian government.

+However, during the negotiation, the MCP refused the usage of the words "surrender" and "capitulation", either by the press or the Malaysian and Thai governments.
+This was eventually reflected in Item 1.2 of the administrative arrangement signed separately on the same day after the peace agreement.
+Nevertheless, the Malaysian representatives see the peace agreement as an admission by the MCP that Malaysia has won against the communist insurgency.

 The peace agreement required the MCP to disband its armed units, cease militant activity, destroy its weapons and pledge loyalty to His Majesty the Yang di Pertuan Agong of Malaysia.

-After 40 years, 5 months and 26 days (since the start of the Malayan Emergency, from 16 June 1948 to 2 December 1989), the MCP insurgency had ended.
+After 40 years, 5 months and 26 days (since the start of the Malayan Emergency, from 16 June 1948 to 2 December 1989), the MCP insurgency officially came to an end.